Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Deferred details

-\underline{Proof of correctness.} We make use of the following lemma. \begin{lemma}[Robustness of $\Algbal$] The following changes to $\Algbal$ affect the mean-weight $\wbar(\sigma)$ of the returned cycle $\sigma$ by at most $\plusminus O(\eps)$: \begin{enumerate} \item [(1)] The entries of $P$ are approximated to $\plusminus \alpha$ additive error and remain nonnegative. \item [(2)] The nonzero entries of $P$ are approximated to $[1\plusminus \alpha]$ multiplicative error. \item [(3)] The nonzero entries of $A$ are approximated to $[1\plusminus \alpha]$ multiplicative error. \end{enumerate} \end{lemma} \begin{proof} The proof of item (1) is identical to the analysis of the truncation in $\Quantroundtocirc$ in Lemma~\ref{lem:quantroundtocirc}.
-Item (2) follows from item (1) and the fact that $P_{ij} \leq 1$.
-Item (3) follows from item (2) and the definition $P = A / (\sum_{ij}A_{ij})$. \end{proof} By the guarantee for $\Algbal$ in exact arithmetic (Theorem~\ref{thm:mmc:reduction:A}), it suffices to show that these modifications (i)-(v) affect $\wbar(\sigma)$ by at most $\plusminus O(\eps)$. (i) and (ii) change $A_{ij}$ by $[1\plusminus O(\alpha)]$ multiplicative error, which is acceptable by item (3) of Lemma~\ref{lem:bal:bit-rob}. (iii) rescales $A$, which does not alter $P$. (iv) First we argue the effect of dropping all $A_{ij} < \alpha$ to $0$.
-The only affected entries of $P_{ij}$ are those that are dropped to $0$; and since (iii) ensures $\sum_{i'j'} A_{i'j'} \geq \max_{i'j'} A_{i'j'} = 1$, thus $P_{ij} = A_{ij} / \sum_{i'j'} A_{i'j'}$ must have been at most $\alpha$, and so setting $P_{ij}$ to $0$ is acceptable by item (1) of Lemma~\ref{lem:bal:bit-rob}.
+\underline{Proof of correctness.} We make use of the following lemma. \begin{lemma}[Robustness of $\Algbal$] The following changes to $\Algbal$ affect the mean-weight $\wbar(\sigma)$ of the returned cycle $\sigma$ by at most $\plusminus O(\eps)$: \begin{itemize} \item [(1)] The entries of $P$ are approximated to $\plusminus \alpha$ additive error and remain nonnegative. \item [(2)] The nonzero entries of $P$ are approximated to $[1\plusminus \alpha]$ multiplicative error. \item [(3)] The nonzero entries of $A$ are approximated to $[1\plusminus \alpha]$ multiplicative error. \end{itemize} \end{lemma} \begin{proof} The proof of item (1) is identical to the truncation in $\Quantroundtocirc$ in Lemma~\ref{lem:quantroundtocirc}.
+Item (2) then follows since $P_{ij} \leq 1$.
+Item (3) then follows since $P = A / (\sum_{ij}A_{ij})$. \end{proof} By the guarantee for $\Algbal$ in exact arithmetic (Theorem~\ref{thm:mmc:reduction:A}), it suffices to show that these modifications (i)-(v) affect $\wbar(\sigma)$ by at most $\plusminus O(\eps)$. (i) and (ii) change $A_{ij}$ by $[1\plusminus O(\alpha)]$ multiplicative error, which is acceptable by item (3) of Lemma~\ref{lem:bal:bit-rob}. (iii) rescales $A$, which does not alter $P$. (iv) First we argue the effect of dropping all $A_{ij} < \alpha$ to $0$.
+The only affected entries of $P_{ij}$ are those dropped to $0$; and since (iii) ensures $\sum_{i'j'} A_{i'j'} \geq \max_{i'j'} A_{i'j'} = 1$, thus $P_{ij} = A_{ij} / \sum_{i'j'} A_{i'j'}$ must have been at most $\alpha$, so setting $P_{ij}$ to $0$ is acceptable by item (1) of Lemma~\ref{lem:bal:bit-rob}.
 Next, we argue the truncation of $A_{ij}$.
-The $\plusminus \alpha^2$ additive precision of $A_{ij}$ implies $[1\plusminus \alpha]$ multiplicative error for the nonzero entries of $A$ (since they are at least $\alpha$ by our truncation), which is acceptable by item (3) of Lemma~\ref{lem:bal:bit-rob}.
+The $\plusminus \alpha^2$ additive precision of $A_{ij}$ implies $[1\plusminus \alpha]$ multiplicative error for the nonzero entries of $A$ (since they are at least $\alpha$), which is acceptable by item (3) of Lemma~\ref{lem:bal:bit-rob}.
 Finally, (v) is acceptable by item (1) of Lemma~\ref{lem:bal:bit-rob}. \end{proof}